-Sixty-five percent of females report that within one year of menarche they are having 10 or more periods per year.
+A majority of females report that within one year of menarche they are having 10 or more periods per year.
 Studies have indicated that many (up to one-half) of these periods are not associated with ovulation.
 This information is sometimes used in an inappropriate manner by sexually active young teens believing that this provides a "natural" form of contraception.
 Counseling regarding the odds of such gambling should be presented to all young teens during their early menstrual life.

 Because of asymmetric growth of the globe of the eye during puberty, many teens discover the need for corrective lenses.

 Due to the accelerated growth of the skeleton during adolescence, it is important to screen for the development of or exaggeration of established scoliosis in both genders.
 Significant scoliosis is more common in females.
 The large majority of scoliotic curves "point" to the patient's right (when viewed from behind the patient).
 A curve directed to the left is more commonly a consequence of an underlying process and should warrant further diagnostic testing.

 Did you or your child experience pitfalls during puberty?
 Please describe your experience.